bbenchoff/bbenchoff.github.io/pages/EdgingAI.md

 ## Step 0, The idea and analysis

 The basic idea of this project is that if you keep a model and context inside a GPU, you don't need a rack-sized server for the interface.
 An 'AI on a desktop' would just be a server-class GPU with a tiny Linux core serving as the front end.
+Obviously, the experiments started with a Raspberry Pi (**CM5**), and then proceeded to the **RockChip RK3588**.
+Both of these have PCIe busses, the Pi having PCIe Gen2x1, and the Rockchip sporting PCIe Gen3x4.
+Neither of these chips will support a big Nvidia GPU for very specific reasons.

+When a PCIe device connects to a system, it needs to map its memory into the CPU's address space through something called **Base Address Registers** (BARs).
+This is where the first challenge arises: most ARM-based SoCs like those in the Raspberry Pi have limited BAR space.
+The amount of GPU memory that can be addressed directly by the CPU is determined by the BAR size.
+High-end GPUs like the A100 have 80GB of memory, but typical consumer motherboards might only allow 4GB or 8GB to be mapped at once.

+For AI inference, the BAR size limit isn't necessarily a deal-breaker.
+As long as I can transfer the model to GPU memory once during initialization, the limited BAR size mainly affects how I load the model and doesn't impact inference speed.
+However, there's another problem: **many SoCs, including those used in the Pi and similar SBCs, don't support the required MMIO window sizes or IOMMU features.** These needed to fully initialize high-end GPUs.
+Even if the GPU is recognized on the PCIe bus, the system often can't map enough of its memory space to bring the card fully online.
+Without an IOMMU (Input–Output Memory Management Unit), devices like GPUs must use 1:1 physical address mappings for DMA, which doesn't work when the CPU can't see or map the full GPU memory region.
+This means the GPU driver either fails to initialize or gets stuck in a partial state — effectively bricking the GPU for compute purposes.

+Every cheap Linux chip you’ve heard of — i.MX, Rockchip, Broadcom, Allwinner, Amlogic, Mediatec — runs into this.
+No big BARs, no 64-bit MMIO, no IOMMU.
+In short: set-top box chips and the silicon in a chromebook weren’t built to drive datacenter silicon.

 Sure it will pull four or five hundred Watts, but there's a market for what is basically a Raspberry Pi attached to a monstrous GPU with dozens of Teraflops per second of computing horsepower.

 Let's think through what's actually moving between the CPU and GPU during inference:
 1. Initially, the model weights (~5-50GB depending on model size) are loaded to GPU memory